Instructional Enhancement Grants

 - Enable the applicant to revise, update, and implement materials for an existing course;

-- Allow the applicant to develop new course materials designed to improve classroom instruction;
+- Allow the applicant to develop new course materials to improve classroom instruction;

-- Expand and improve instructor skills and knowledge related to student evaluation, testing, and grading procedures; or
+- Expand and improve instructor skills and knowledge related to student evaluation, testing, and grading; or

-- Evaluate the effectiveness of a specific course or program and provide a basis for improvement.
+- Assess the effectiveness of a specific course or program.

 An applicant must clearly specify how the proposed project will meet the requirements outlined above.

-- Grant funds are not designed to supplement departmental budgets for routine instructional activities.
-Thus, travel and equipment will be funded only if they are essential components of a larger plan of instructional improvement or evaluation.
+- Grant funds are not designed to supplement departmental budgets for routine instructional activities nor may they be used to fund student salaries.
+Equipment will be funded only if it is an essential component of a larger plan of instructional improvement or evaluation.

-- Grant applications will be reviewed by the Instructional Enhancement Grant Committee.
-Committee decisions are subject to approval by the Vice Provost for Faculty Affairs.
+- The Instructional Enhancement Grant Committee will award grants, subject to approval by the Vice Provost for Faculty Affairs.

 - If possible, funding should be used within the current fiscal year.
 Faculty carry-over funding may not be approved for the next year’s budget.

-- Grants are not typically intended to provide salaries for teaching summer courses or to fund release time.
-Salaries for teaching summer courses or release time will be funded only if they are essential components of a larger plan of instructional improvement or evaluation.
+- Salaries for teaching summer courses or release time will be funded only if they are essential components of a larger plan of instructional improvement or evaluation.